eswaranakileshwaran-dotcom/bulk-carrier-drydock-optimization/data/00_scope_update.md

 # Scope Update — 20-Year Special Survey Case Study (China Repair Yard)

-## Where this file goes
-Add this as `data/00_scope_update.md`.
-Link it from the repo `README.md` at the top of the file list so a reader sees the pivot before the older 5-year VSM material in `04_vsm_data.md`.
-Keep `04_vsm_data.md` in the repo — relabel its intro line to "Original 5-year dry dock baseline (superseded scope, kept for reference)" so the history of the project isn't lost.

 ## 1. Why this update
 The project scope is narrowing from a general 5-year Panamax dry dock study to one specific, better-defined case: a **20-year special survey (Class